jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

 Download the VM template for Kubernetes.
 Install it in the vCenter and convert it to a template.

-v1.21.2 photon from here: https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-140&productId=988&rPId=65946
+Download the v1.22.5 photon VM from here: https://marketplace.cloud.vmware.com/services/details/tanzu-kubernetes-grid-1-1-1211?slug=true

 ### About Tanzu Service Installer

-Tanzu Service Installer (a.k.a "arcas") is a VMware internal tool that automates many of the aspects of enabling workload management in vSphere (a.k.a vSphere with Tanzu", a.k.a.
-Tanzu Kubernetes Grid Service - or TKGS).
+Tanzu Service Installer (a.k.a "arcas") is a VMware internal tool that automates many of the aspects of installing Tanzu Kubernetes Grid
+Multi-Cloud in vSphere (a.k.a TKGm).

 Arcas runs in a purpose built VM that is installed in vSphere.
 It is installed via an OVA downloaded from the VMware marketplace.